hanxiaomax/Learncpp_CN/docs/1-2-comments.md

 std::cout << "Yeah!\n";
 ```

-COPY

-Author’s note
+!!! info "作者注"

 	The statements above represent one of our first encounters with snippets of code.
 Because snippets aren’t full programs, they aren’t able to be compiled by themselves.
 Rather, they exist to demonstrate specific concepts in a concise manner.

 If you would like to compile a snippet, you’ll need to turn it into a full program in order for it to compile.
 Typically, that program will look something like this: